-General knowledge of the aims and content of the Girl Scout program.
-Designed especially for young women interested in becoming leaders of Girl Scout troops.
+Knowledge of the aims and content of the Girl Scout program.
+Designed to assist young women in the general leadership of children.

-TEACHING OF READING AND ARITHMETIC IN THE ELEMEN-TARY SCHOOL.
+TEACHING OF READING AND ARITHMETIC IN THE ELE-MENTARY SCHOOL.
 Three hours credit.

 Deals with approved methods and materials useful for teaching reading and arithmetic in rural or small elementary schools.